CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Evaluation

-We also ran the micro-benchmarks with a timeout of ninety minutes to understand how large a Boolean function could be created using CFLOBDDs (in terms of the number of Boolean variables).\footnote{ The stack size was increased to 1GB for the runs with more than $2^{2^{15}}$ variables. } \figref{micro-benchmarks-plots} shows graphs of size (\#vertices + \#edges) and time versus the number of Boolean variables for the three benchmarks.\footnote{ \tableref{micro-benchmarks-table} shows just small examples, from our comparison of CFLOBDDs with BDDs and SDDs.
-In particular, $\ADD_n$ goes up to $2^{22}$ Boolean variables because SDDs could also handle that size in 360 seconds.
-In contrast, \figref{micro-benchmarks-plots} shows the results of the stress test that we performed, where we gave the CFLOBDD implementation a 90-minute timeout.
-In that experiment, the largest run of $\ADD_n$ used $n = 2^{2^{22}}$ Boolean variables (shown on a $\log \log$ scale in \figref{micro-benchmarks-plots}).
-The appearance of $2^{22}$ as a \emph{value} in \tableref{micro-benchmarks-table} and $2^{22}$ as an \emph{exponent} in \figref{micro-benchmarks-plots} is just a coincidence. } \figref{micro-benchmarks-plots}a shows the graphs for $\XOR_n$.
+\figref{micro-benchmarks-plots} shows graphs of size (\#vertices + \#edges) and time versus the number of Boolean variables for the three benchmarks.\footnote{ \tableref{micro-benchmarks-table} shows the comparison of CFLOBDDs, BDDs, and SDDs for examples with a 15-minute timeout.
+In contrast, \figref{micro-benchmarks-plots} shows the results of the stress test that we performed, where we gave the CFLOBDD implementation a 90-minute timeout. } \figref{micro-benchmarks-plots}a shows the graphs for $\XOR_n$.
 In these graphs, time is in seconds, and the number of Boolean variables is on a $\log$ scale.
 We were able to construct $\XOR_n$ with up to $2^{22} = \textrm{4,194,304}$ variables. \figref{micro-benchmarks-plots}b and \figref{micro-benchmarks-plots}c show the graphs for $\textit{MatMult}_n$ and $\ADD_n$, respectively.
-In these graphs, time is in milliseconds, and the number of Boolean variables is on a $\log$ scale for $\textit{MatMult}_n$ and on a $\log\log$ scale for $\ADD_n$.
-We were able to construct $\textit{MatMult}_n$ with up to $2^{27} = \textrm{134,217,728}$ variables and $\ADD_n$ with up to $2^{2^{22}}$ $= 2^{\textrm{4,194,304}}$ $\cong 2.065 \times 10^{\textrm{1,262,611}}$ and (after subtracting out dummy variables) $1.5 \times 2^{2^{23} + 1} = 1.5 \times 2^{8,388,609} \cong 1.2795 \times 10^{\textrm{2,525,223}}$ variables, respectively.\footnote{ To put such a number in perspective, it would take about $15$ average-sized books of 500,000 characters each to write out the $\sim$7.5M characters of a \emph{single} $\langle X,Y,Z \rangle$ triple in the $\ADD_n$ relation. }
+In these graphs, time is in milliseconds, and the number of Boolean variables is on a $\log$ scale for $\textit{MatMult}_n$ and a $\log\log$ scale for $\ADD_n$.
+We were able to construct $\textit{MatMult}_n$ with up to $2^{27} = \textrm{134,217,728}$ variables and $\ADD_n$ with up to $2^{2^{23}}$ $= 2^{\textrm{8,388,608}}$ $\cong 4.27 \times 10^{\textrm{2,525,222}}$ variables, which comes to $0.75 \times 2^{8,388,608} \cong 3.12 \times 10^{\textrm{2,525,222}}$ after removing dummy variables.